HOOD: Real-Time Human Presence and Out-of-Distribution Detection Using FMCW Radar: Introduction

 \section{Introduction}

-In recent years, radars have gained huge attention among other types of sensors due to their robustness against environmental conditions such as lighting, smoke, and rain, as well as their privacy-preserving nature.
-Therefore they are utilized for several applications such as reliable detection and interpretation of human gestures \cite{gesture_recog, hand_gest,hand_gest2}, extracting vital signs like heart rate and respiration rate \cite{vital_sign,vital_sign2,heartbeat_est}, accurate human activity classification \cite{human_activity,human_activity2,human_activity3}, and real-time people counting in various environments\cite{people_counting, people_counting2, people_counting3}.
-These applications are used in different fields like human-computer interaction, smart home automation, healthcare, and wellness applications.
-Another significant use case of radar technologies is human presence detection.
+\IEEEPARstart{I}{n} recent years, radars have gained huge attention among other types of sensors due to their robustness against environmental conditions such as lighting, smoke, and rain, as well as their privacy-preserving nature.
+Therefore they are utilized for several applications such as reliable detection and interpretation of human gestures \cite{gesture_recog, hand_gest,hand_gest2,hand_gest_IoT}, extracting vital signs like heart rate and respiration rate \cite{vital_sign,vital_sign2,heartbeat_est}, accurate human activity classification \cite{human_activity,human_activity2,human_activity3}, and real-time people counting in various environments\cite{people_counting, people_counting2, people_counting3}.
+These applications cover multiple areas, particularly in human-computer interaction (HCI) and the Internet of Things (IoT).
+Here, they are crucial for improving smart home automation, healthcare monitoring, and other IoT solutions.
+Incorporating radar technology into IoT applications is key to creating smarter environments, boosting both efficiency and safety.
+Notably, detecting human presence is an important application in this context that takes advantage of radar's distinctive abilities.

 Real-time and robust human presence detection solutions using radars can enhance safety, energy efficiency, and personalized experiences.
 For instance, FMCW radar-based human presence detection systems can detect threats and unauthorized access indoors, enhancing security in restricted areas.
 Integration in smart homes enhances personalized experiences and improves energy efficiency by automatically adjusting environmental settings like lighting and heating based on accurate human presence detection.